Horny '98

-"Horny '98" is a house song by German producer Mousse T. featuring British pop duo Hot 'n' Juicy with vocals provided by Inaya Day.
-It was released in May 1998 and reached number two on the UK Singles Chart in the following month, staying on the chart for 17 weeks.
-The song also reached number one in Italy, number two in New Zealand, and number five in Ireland.
+"Horny '98" is a house song by Turkish-German producer Mousse T. featuring British pop duo Hot 'n' Juicy with vocals provided by Inaya Day.
+It was released in May 1998 by Peppermint Jam and Edel and reached No. 2 on the UK Singles Chart the following month, staying on the chart for 17 weeks.
+The song also reached No. 1 in Italy, No. 2 in New Zealand, and No. 5 in Ireland.
 It was later included on the South Park soundtrack album Chef Aid: The South Park Album (1998).
+Two different music videos were produced for the song.

-In 2006, a mash-up of the song with "Bohemian Like You" by the Dandy Warhols—titled "Horny as a Dandy"—reached number 17 on the UK Singles Chart, number 14 in Austria, and number 10 in Italy.
+In 2006, a mash-up of the song with "Bohemian Like You" by the Dandy Warhols, titled "Horny as a Dandy", reached No. 17 on the UK Singles Chart, No. 14 in Austria, and No. 10 in Italy.